-- 1. Switch the ignition on. - 2.
-Adjust the memory features to your preferred position. - 3.
+- Adjust the memory features to your preferred position. - 2.
 Press and hold the preferred preset button until you hear a single tone.

 A confirmation message appears in the information display.

 You can save up to three preset memory positions at any time.